chrismacp/chrismacp.github.io/_posts/2019-01-13-configuring-vpn-mtu.md

 MTU stands for [Maximum Transmission Unit][1] and can be thought of as the largest packet size that can be sent from your computer over the network to it's destination.
-During the packet's journey if it encounters a hop that can't process it's size then it will be [fragmented][2] or dropped in which case an ICMP message "Destination Unreachable (Datagram Too Big)" will be returned with the message.
+During the packet's journey if it encounters a hop that can't process it's size then it will be [fragmented][2] or dropped - in which case an ICMP message "Destination Unreachable (Datagram Too Big)" will be returned.

 The MTU can be discovered via the 'Path MTU Discovery' technique.
 This involves sending out a packet with the DF (Don't Fragment) IP header set.
 This means that any hop that can't support the packet size